Did you know you’re likely practicing Montessori parenting without realizing it? Here are 12 ways you’re using the Montessori methods at home.

 But once you actually give him a chance to do things on his own, more than likely, you were blown away by how quickly he learned and improved.

-For parents who’ve had a second child, this drive toward self-sufficiency happened because we had no other choice: we needed our older kids to start doing things for themselves because we simply couldn’t do it for them any longer.
+For parents who’ve had a second child, this drive toward self-sufficiency happened because we had no other choice.
+We needed our older kids to start doing things for themselves because we couldn’t do it for them any longer.

-That might mean fetching his favorite cup from the kitchen cupboard, even if it meant he had to move and climb the step to reach it.
-Or perhaps he had to line up at school all on his own without you walking him through the door because the baby was fussy.
+That might mean having him fetch his favorite cup from the kitchen cupboard, even if it meant he had to move and climb the step to reach it.
+Or he had to line up at school all on his own without you walking him through the door because the baby was fussy.

-Baby or not, any time you’ve encouraged self-sufficiency in your child, you’ve been following one of the main principles of Montessori parenting.
+Any time encouraging self-sufficiency follows one of the principles of Montessori parenting.

-Along with self-sufficiency, giving your child responsibilities falls in line with Montessori parenting as well.
-It’s easy to do everything for our kids, but handing those responsibilities to them nurtures competence and healthy habits that will serve them well.
+Along with self-sufficiency, giving your child responsibilities falls in line with Montessori parenting.
+It’s easy to do everything for our kids, but handing those responsibilities to them nurtures competence and healthy habits.

-Maybe that’s creating a to-do list they need to follow every morning (change clothes, brush teeth, pack lunch) before you leave for school.
+Maybe that’s creating a to-do list they need to follow every morning before you leave for school.
 Perhaps that’s giving them a child-sized broom to clean up the mess they make, or having them sort laundry instead of you taking on the task yourself.

-The more you include your child in your day-to-day tasks and let her help, the more responsibilities you’re inevitably giving her.
+The more you include them in your day-to-day tasks and let them help, the more responsibilities you’re inevitably giving them.

 I was at a children’s museum with my then-toddler, admittedly bored out of my mind.
 He had been playing with the same display (a “bus” that could open and close its doors, for crying out loud) for what seemed like forever.